Payroll Ecosystem transformation

 Overview

 Existing systems have caused thousands of delays and inaccuracies in pay and benefits for the government of Canada.
-At IBM, I helped design MyGCPay, a web-based ecosystem addressing these issues.
+At IBM, I helped design an ecosystem of digital platforms, namely MyGCPay, to address these issues.

 Design Challenge